By D. Brian Smith

 Photography: Courtesy of ALMS (post production - Ben Moment)

 The 10-hour, 1,000-mile race saw its most dramatic racing for the first seven hours of the competition between Peugeot and Audi.
-France and Germany were trading the lead back and forth throughout these two-thirds of the contest.
+France and Germany were trading the lead back and forth throughout these two-thirds of the race.
 Dumas in the Audi was just ahead of Montagny in the #8 Peugeot Sport Total 908 machine, when Montagny and Dumas touched at the entry to the backstraight section of the famed Road Atlanta track.
-The Audi collided with the wall at Turn 8, which meant that the Peugeot entry had an open track for the remaining three hours of the competition.
+The Audi collided with the wall at Turn 8, which meant that the Peugeot entry had an open track for the remaining three hours of the contest.

 Redline Review & the Child Rescue Network